tashilboyro/DatingManagementSystem/README.md

 run these commands on the NuGet package manager console to make sure the migrations are completed:

+Run `dotnet ef database update`

-If InitialCreate is pending run `dotnet ef migrations add InitialCreate` <br>
+If InitialCreate is pending run `dotnet ef database update 20250303172637_InitialCreate` <br>

+If AddCompatibilityScoresTable is pending run `dotnet ef database update 20250306062912_AddCompatibilityScores`

-If AddCompatibilityScoresTable is pending run `dotnet ef migrations add AddCompatibilityScoresTable`
+If AddCompatibilityScoresTable is pending run `dotnet ef database updte 20250413124504_AddSkippedUsersTable`

-If you are having any issues with the migration, create the tables manually on the LoveBirdsDatabase in your
+If you are having any issues with the migration, simply create the tables manually on the LoveBirdsDatabase in your

 SQL server management studio (SSMS).